 Spring 2020 season training will be held on Saturday, April 4, 2020 from 10:00 a.m. to 4:00 p.m.

 We encourage teachers to have several parents or helpers attend this mandatory training so they are familiar with instructing the crafts, should someone not be able to attend at the last minute.

 Interested teachers must attend the four-hour training to be scheduled for the next year’s spring schedule.
 Fall dates are also available.
 To register for the free training, please call the park at (530) 265-8125.

 There is a park program fee of $20.00 per student, per night for use of the ELP facilities.
 Most teachers plan to budget between $30.00 – $40.00 per student which includes food, transportation, and all additional craft supplies.
 An advance deposit is required to hold future program dates.
 The deposit will be applied to the total fee.
 The balance of the program fee will be due and payable at the time of arrival.
 There is also a separate $50.00 cleaning deposit required which, upon a successful inventory check, will be returned upon check-out with park staff.

 Alternative Living History Program

 The ELP program is very popular, and it can be difficult to get on the schedule.
 A private, non-profit organization called FIELDGUIDES INC offers guided overnight programs at Malakoff Diggins in the Chute Hill Campground.
 Experienced and personable guides take students into the old hydraulic mine site, go gold panning along Humbug Creek, and lead a tour of the ghost town of North Bloomfield.
 The programs are run in a family-style camping format with nightly square dancing and campfires.
 Students, chaperones, and the fieldguides work together in cooking, cleaning, and fun group building games.
-For information about this program contact Jessie Camp at (650) 969-6325 or email at firstname.lastname@example.org.
+For information about this program contact Galen Camp at (650) 969-6325 or email at email@example.com.